A Spotless Giraffe!

 Play

-Can you find all the flowers?
+Can you fill in all the words?

 O